 Weaning is different for every baby, and sometimes it can take a little more time for a baby to get used to new textures or flavours.

 There’s no rush to start eating big meals, as your baby will still have their nutritional needs met from their milk.
-Remember that this process is all about learning and experimenting, so give yourself and your baby plenty of time to play and discover.
+Visit https://sellformula.com and remember that this process is all about learning and experimenting, so give yourself and your baby plenty of time to play and discover.